 When your pet is under anesthesia, we will implement a complete oral examination (tooth by tooth) and charting.

-Next, we clean and polish their teeth (including under the gum line) and take X-rays.
+Next, we clean and polish their teeth (including under the gum line).

 The last step is to apply a dental sealant to keep plaque from attaching to the enamel.
 If we discover, advanced periodontal disease, your veterinarian will develop a treatment plan and discuss it with you.